projecttacoma/fqm-execution/README.md

 ## Measures with Observation Functions

-For [Continuous Variable Measures](https://build.fhir.org/ig/HL7/cqf-measures/measure-conformance.html#continuous-variable-measure) and [Ratio Measures](https://build.fhir.org/ig/HL7/cqf-measures/measure-conformance.html#ratio-measures), some of the measure populations can have an associates "measure observation", which is a CQL function that will return some result based on some information present on the data during calculation.
+For [Continuous Variable Measures](https://build.fhir.org/ig/HL7/cqf-measures/measure-conformance.html#continuous-variable-measure) and [Ratio Measures](https://build.fhir.org/ig/HL7/cqf-measures/measure-conformance.html#ratio-measures), some of the measure populations can have an associated "measure observation", which is a CQL function that will return some result based on some information present on the data during calculation.
 In the case of these measures, `fqm-execution` will include an `observations` property on the `populationResult` object for each measure observation population.
 This `observations` property will be a list of the raw results returned from the execution of that CQL function on each unit of measure (e.g. on each `Encounter` resource for an `Encounter`-based episode measure).

 In the following example, consider an `Encounter`-based measure with two relevant episodes (`"episode-1"` and `"episode-2"`) on the patient `patient-1` in group `group-1`.
 The measure observation function `daysObservation` will be measuring the duration, in days, of each `Encounter` resource that lands in the denominator.